Alen-QK/VanManga/README.md

 A Python web crawler base on Flask + Vue.js, implements searching, crawling manga and progress monitoring functions.

-Example scenarios for this project usage are: Crawling and saving manga resources from websites, servering other developed manga viewer front end.
+Example scenarios for this project usage are: Crawling and saving manga resources from websites, serving other developed manga viewer front end.

 This project has 2 parts currently, Front-End web-client server and Back-End server:
 Front-End web-client server is based on Vue 2.x, Element-Ui & Nginx 1.23.0 (Which is the current repo).